About the Collection

 About Davis and the Photographs

-Davis served in the 6th MMAS [Medical Museum and Arts Service] unit during the Second World War.
+Davis served in the 6th Museum and Medical Arts Service (MAMAS) unit during the Second World War.
 The Armed Forces Institute of Pathology/Army Medical Museum in Washington organized units of six personnel plus a commanding officer to furnish medical illustration services to the medical corps in various overseas operations.
 Starting in 1942 -- and gathering personnel with previous experience -- the units were assembled and given basic medical training plus workshops in medical photography and medical art before deployment.
-Altogether six such Medical Museum and Arts Service (MMAS) units were deployed, first to India to serve the India/Burma campaigns then to North Africa, England and the South Pacific.
+Altogether six such MAMAS units were deployed, first to India to serve the India/Burma campaigns then to North Africa, England and the South Pacific.

-The most significant work of these units was to illustrate the various Army training manuals regarding the use of the new drugs sulfanilimide and penicillin.
+The most significant work of these units was to illustrate the various Army training manuals regarding the use of the new drugs sulfanilamide and penicillin.

-While in the MMAS, Davis worked with Melvin C. Shaffer, whose photographs are available in the Melvin C. Shaffer Collection.
+While in the MAMAS, Davis worked with Melvin C. Shaffer, whose photographs are available in the Melvin C. Shaffer Collection.

 Almost immediately after arriving in Naples, Davis was assigned to go to France and photograph medical activities northwest of Dijon, which at the time was near the front line.
 He spent his time at battalion aid stations, German field hospitals and similar facilities, taking picture after picture that would be used to show the history of Army medical activities in the war and to provide training materials for future generations of soldiers.
 He worked on his personal photography, as well.